Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit

 It is well known that solutions of the Navier-Stokes equations exist globally for small initial data in appropriate spaces \cite{FK, Ka, KT}.
 Indeed, the same is true for the Navier-Stokes-Coriolis equation, but even better results are true if we introduce rotation, by exploiting the extra degree of freedom given by the speed of rotation $\delta^{-1}$.
 Chemin, Desjardins, Gallagher, and Grenier \cite{CDGG02} proved the existence of global solutions of \eqref{eq:fullNSC} for any arbitrarily large, low regularity data of a certain form and small enough $\delta$ which depends on the initial data.
-This naturally leads to the following question:\\\\ \textbf{Question} : \textit{Given a norm $X$, let the threshold $\epsilon = \epsilon_X(\nu,\delta)$ be the largest value such that any initial data $u_0$ of $||u_0||_X < \epsilon$ leads to global solution of \eqref{eq:fullNSC}.
-How does $\epsilon_X(\nu,\delta)$ behave as $\nu,\delta$ vary?} \\\\ Several results have been published to this end.
+We can interpret this as a first answer to the following question, using the concept of stability threshold similar to one used in \cite{BGM}:\\\\ \textbf{Question} : \textit{Given a norm $X$, let the threshold $\epsilon = \epsilon_X(\nu,\delta)$ be the largest value such that any initial data $u_0$ of $||u_0||_X < \epsilon$ leads to global solution of \eqref{eq:fullNSC}.
+How does $\epsilon_X(\nu,\delta)$ behave as $\nu,\delta$ vary?} \\\\ Several results can be interpreted using this framework.
 Koh, Lee, and Takada \cite{KLT} found an explicit function for the lower bound of $\epsilon(\nu,\delta)$ using the Strichartz estimates in Sobolev spaces.
-See also \cite{IT} and \cite{SYC} for the preceding or more recent results in different function spaces along similar line.
+See also \cite{IT} and \cite{SYC} for the preceding or more recent results in different function spaces along a similar line.